-- Do not attempt to recharge batteries (Zinc Air) which are not specifically designated as rechargeable because they may leak or explode. - DO NOT attempt to dispose of batteries by burning them.
+- 1. Do not attempt to recharge batteries (Zinc Air) which are not specifically designated as rechargeable because they may leak or explode. - 2.
+DO NOT attempt to dispose of batteries by burning them.
 Used batteries are harmful to the environment.
 Please dispose of them according to local regulations or return them to your hearing care practitioner. - 3.
 DO NOT place batteries in your mouth.
 Consult a physician immediately if a battery has been swallowed, as they can be harmful to your health. - 4.
-Keep batteries away from pets, children and individuals who are mentallly challenged. - 5.
+Keep batteries away from pets, children and mentallly challenged persons. - 5.
 Remove the batteries to prevent leakage when the hearing instruments are not in use for an extended period of time.

-Hearing instrument expectations
+I Hearing instrument expectations